G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 $ pip install chemkin
 ```

-You can run the test suite on your local machine by typing the following command in your command line when in the directory of the downloaded files.
+You can run the test suite on your local machine by typing the following command in your command line when in the directory of the installed module.
 ```sh
 $ pytest
 ```